 - Avoid most condiments (high in preservatives and things like vinegar which will irritate the throat further)

-- Avoid fatty foods or foods deep fried
+- Avoid fatty foods and foods that are deep fried

 - Avoid chocolate